Elon Musk Says ‘Anyone Can Work and Save’ to Fly to Mars for $100,000 | Technology

 SpaceX animation shows what the takeoff of the spacecraft capable of carrying dozens of passengers to Mars would be like — Photo: Reproduction/Youtube/SpaceX

 It’s not the first time that Musk has said the pass will be viable.
 In 2019, he stated on Twitter about the price of the trip.
-The expectation is that by 2050 about a thousand starships with 100 people in each one (total of 1 million travelers) will be sent to the “Red Planet”.
+The expectation is that by 2050 about a thousand starships with 100 people in each one (total of 1 million travelers) will be sent to the “Red Planet” through SpaceX.

 “I am confident that the move to Mars (the return ticket is free) will one day cost less than $500,000 and maybe even less than $100,000.
 Low enough that most people in advanced economies can sell their Earth home and move to Mars if they want.”